-Child Support Is Separate from Alimony
+Child Support Is Separate from Alimony in Georgia

 Child support is a court-ordered payment to care for a minor child (under age 18) and their food, clothing, housing, and other necessary expenses.
 The parent with primary physical custody receives child support and could also get alimony.

 We use every legal instrument to enforce spousal and child support payments as agreed.

 Our Marietta Spousal Support Attorneys Are Ready to Help You

 If you are considering divorce as the primary wage-earner or the lower-earning spouse, you deserve to know the legal, financial, and tax implications of spousal support and be compensated appropriately for your contributions and support.

 You should be able to move on from an unhappy marriage without fear of financial insecurity.
 Our Marietta divorce lawyers help you achieve your post-divorce goals with customized strategies for negotiating and enforcing spousal support payments.